vbhat1976/terraform-workshop/exercises/08/README.md

 ### Complex Types

-Complex types are made up of mostly new types in v0.12.
+Complex types are made up of mostly new types and capabilities in v0.12.
 Let's take a look at them in action

 ```bash
 cd complex